-For beginners, I use the "Piano Safari" method.
-This is an exciting, brand new method that instills the basics of piano playing in students while creating a fun context.
 When I began teaching, I was dissatisfied with most beginning piano methods.
 Too many of them focused too heavily on immediately learning to read the complicated music notation system.
-While reading is an essential skill, I do not believe it needs to be taught from the very beginning, as it puts too much attention on the page and not enough on the keyboard.
+While reading is an essential skill, I do not believe it needs to be taught from the very beginning, as it puts too much attention on the page and not enough on the keyboard and hands.
 I prefer to have a period of time in the beginning where the students are focused on familiarizing themselves with the keyboard and the physical motions required to produce a beautiful sound.

-For older beginners and more intermediate or advanced students, I am not attached to any set of books in particular.
-I can be flexible and teach out of the books they have already been learning on.
-It is important for me to note that I do not teach straight from any book in particular, but draw on the vast set of repertoire and exercises that are available for the piano.
+For older beginners, I like to the the Hal Leonard Adult Method, or Piano Safari for the Older Beginner.
+It is important for me to note that the teacher is the method, not the book.
+I do not teach straight from any book in particular, but draw on the vast set of repertoire and exercises that are available for the piano.
 In this way, I can tailor my teaching to the needs and interests of each student.

-I work with students as young as age five, though can teach even younger students if there is parental commitment.
-For very young students (about 5-8), I recommend two weekly lessons of 30 minutes each.
-Beginning in 4th grade, lesson times increase to 45-minutes, and in 7th grade again increase to 60 minutes, I understand that most students will opt for one lesson per week.
+I work with students as young as age five, though can teach even younger ages if there is sufficient parental commitment.
+For very young students (about 5-7), I recommend two weekly lessons of 30 minutes each, though I understand most parents will opt for one lesson per week.
+Beginning at age 8, lesson times increase to a 45-minute minimum.
 There are many elements that go in to making a well rounded musician, and the more time the student has with the teacher, the better!